dbAbrosimov/my-second-repo/README.md

 ### Day Start Hour

 Set the environment variable `DAY_START_HOUR` (format `HH:MM`) to control when a new day begins.
 The default is `03:00`.
-If a record starts before this time and continues past it, the measurement is assigned to the next day when aggregating metrics.
+If a record spans past this time, the measurement is assigned to the day that starts at that hour.
+For example, sleeping from `22:00` on the 4‑th until `07:00` on the 5‑th counts toward the 5‑th.

 ## Beginner Guide